nodejs/node/deps/npm/doc/files/package.json.md

         "coffee-script": "~1.6.3"
       },
       "scripts": {
-        "prepare": "coffee -o lib/ -c src/waza.coffee"
+        "prepublish": "coffee -o lib/ -c src/waza.coffee"
       },
       "main": "lib/waza.js"
     }

-The `prepare` script will be run before publishing, so that users can consume the functionality without requiring them to compile it themselves.
+The `prepublish` script will be run before publishing, so that users can consume the functionality without requiring them to compile it themselves.
 In dev mode (ie, locally running `npm install`), it'll run this script as well, so that you can test it easily.